2018 Delaware Fightin' Blue Hens football team

 The 2018 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Colonial Athletic Association (CAA) during the 2018 NCAA Division I FCS football season.
 Led by second-year head coach Danny Rocco, the Fightin' Blue Hens compiled an overall record of 7–5 with a mark of 5–3 in conference play, placing in a three-way tie for third in the CAA.
 Delaware received an at-large bid to the NCAA Division I Football Championship playoffs, the Fightin' Blue Hens they lost in the first round to James Madison.
 The team played home games at Delaware Stadium in Newark, Delaware.

-Previous season

-The Fightin' Blue Hens finished the 2017 season 7–4, 5–3 in CAA play to finish in a tie for fourth place.

 Preseason

 CAA Poll

 In the CAA preseason poll released on July 24, 2018, the Fightin' Blue Hens were predicted to finish in third place.

 Preseason All-CAA Team

 The Fightin' Blue Hens had five players selected to the preseason all-CAA team.